ban-ban/ionicapp-geolocation/README.md

 # ionicapp-geolocation
-test of creation of a ionic app - course by fernando herrera on udemy see you
+test of creation of a ionic app - course by fernando herrera on udemy. see you